Graduate credit may be earned in the following courses:

 - Graduate students suspended for failing to maintain satisfactory academic progress may appeal their suspensions within one year in writing to the Graduate Council.
 The decision of the Council is final.

-- After a period of one year, a graduate student who has been suspended for academic reasons may reapply to the College of Graduate Studies in order to begin a new degree program or to pursue studies in non-degree status.
+- A graduate student who has been suspended for academic reasons may reapply to the College of Graduate Studies in order to begin a new degree program or to pursue studies in non-degree status.
 A readmitted graduate student is not permitted to register for any courses offered by the program from which he or she was academically suspended.

 The following grading system is used in reporting a final evaluation of the work of graduate students in courses or thesis research: A, B, C, D, and F. The grade point equivalents are 4, 3, 2, 1, and 0, respectively.
 A graduate student may not elect to take a course under the credit/no credit option.